wingify/wingify.github.io/_posts/2018-09-20-js13k-game-development.markdown

 Author: [Surbhi Mahajan](https://twitter.com/surbhi_mahajan)

-The idea of this game is inspired by ‘Duet’.
+The idea of this game is inspired by [Duet](https://www.duetgame.com/).
 Although the gameplay is based on the classic game, it offers extended features and new visuals.
 There are 3 self-contained levels each with a unique challenge.
 The player rotates colored orbs in a circular track, guiding them to avoid incoming obstacles.
 It's required to keep all the orbs intact to keep going.
 The orbs only collide with obstacles of a different color than them & pass unharmed through obstacles otherwise.

 <div style="text-align:center;">
   <img src="/images/2018/09/js13k_keep_alive.gif" style="box-shadow: 2px 2px 10px 1px #aaa">